khaworth1355/Phone-agent/TECHNICAL_DOCUMENTATION.md

 The architecture emphasizes real-time processing, low-latency responses, and continuous transcription throughout the call lifecycle, even during agent transfers.

+**Note:** QuickBooks integration and detergent ordering workflow were removed in December 2025 as part of codebase cleanup.

 ---

 ## System Architecture